nogalpaulina/hrs-portlets/README.md

 # hrs-portlets README

+## Roles

+hrs-portlets maps roles reported from a SOAP web service from HRS to role names local to hrs-portlets.
+This is to normalize roles and make them look like roles one might expect to use with Spring Security.

+Role mapping happens in `hrs-portlets-ps-impl/src/main/resources/app-context/psAppContext.xml`.
+That configuration is the authoritative documentation of what HRS roles map to what portlet roles, since that configuration is doing the mapping.

 ## Local Setup Instructions

 Several property files need to be configured for your local environment before the Portlet will run in your local uPortal server.